Esox-Lucius/PiHoleblocklists/README.md

 # Due to busy life, I'm currently have put this little project on semi-hold.
-Meaning that updates will be much less than intended for while.
+Meaning that updates will be much less frequent than intended for while.
 Please fell free to use lists and add, mod, and update them on your own.

 # PiHoleblocklists